cherry-embedded/CherryUSB/README.md

-# USB Stack
+# CherryUSB

 [中文版](./README_zh.md)

-USB Stack is a tiny, beautiful and portable USB host and device stack for embedded system.
+CherryUSB is a tiny, beautiful and portable USB host and device stack for embedded system.

-## USB Stack Directoy Structure
+## CherryUSB Directoy Structure

 ```
 .